 Several problems of this same type should be given before proceeding to the next type.
 This way, teachers can easily identify the problem area-only one new concept is introduced at one time.
 The first practice should have the problems arranged in the same order, progressing from simplest to more complex.
-Future practices should have the problems mixed up.
+Future practices should have the word problems mixed up.
 This last format should be used on an assessment.

-3. Essential Component-Ease of Computation
+2.2 Essential Component-Ease of Computation

 Ease of computation cannot be emphasized enough.
 Algebra problems, in general, should be designed with the easiest computation possible-especially when introducing a new topic.
-Emphasis should be placed on understanding the concept, appreciation of the logic involved and understanding of the reasoning behind each step.
+Emphasis should be placed on understanding the concept, appreciation of the logic involved, and understanding of the reasoning behind each step.
 The last thing that the student should be focusing on is messy arithmetic.
 Messy computations can be a headache for many students.
-They make students dislike doing algebra when in fact the problem is the computation, not the algebraic concept.
-Easy computation also allows student to see, appreciate, and understand what the concept under discussion is.
+They make students dislike doing algebra when in fact, the problem is the computation, not the algebraic concept.
+Easy computation also allows students to see, appreciate, and understand what the concept under discussion is.
 Messy computation stands in the way of all of this.

-It's important to note that the concept is not "dummied down", the arithmetic is just simplified.
+It's important to note that the concept is not "dummied down," the arithmetic is just simplified.
 Additionally, problems with easy arithmetic allow teachers to easily see and quickly correct where and when the student has gone awry.
 An explanation made up of the following set of problems exemplifies this approach, where the simplicity of the numbers makes the complexity of the concept crystal clear.
-The following examples shown in Figure 2 below promote a real understanding of the relationship between the factors and their product-a quadratic $(ax^2 + bx + c)$.
+The following examples (Figure 3) promote a real understanding of the relationship between the factors and their product-a quadratic $(ax^2 + bx + c)$ .
 In step one, where students are multiplying two factors, the way in which the factors determine a, b, and c, is emphasized-conceptual understanding.
 In step two, where the quadratic is being factored, the conceptual understanding previously learned is used to perform the reverse procedure.
 In each set of four problems, the value of c kept constant emphasizes the origin and promotes the understanding of the middle coefficient.
-Finally, elimination of messy computations will result in an environment that enables success, which in today's Algebra 1 classrooms is essential.